 The trier of fact must, however, be satisfied that the citizen acted knowingly and intelligently in making a declaration of allegiance to a foreign state.
-Terrazas V. Haig, supra; United States v.
+Terrazas v.
+Haig, supra; United States v.
 Matheson, 532 F. 2d 809 (2nd Cir.
 1976).

-Counsel for appellant contends that did not act knowingly and intelligently.
+Counsel for appellant contends that W. did not act knowingly and intelligently.
 In appellant's reply brief, counsel expressed the foregoing contention thus:

-port in 1975, the Dept. Relaciones Exteriores, demanded that he sign a document of allegiance to Mexico which also contained a renunciation of United States citizenship.
-It was not signed in the U.S. Embassy nor was it signed in f f a U.S. Consulate officer.

-Mr. was not aware or advised of the

-implications of signing the document, After much protest G signed it but did not intend to relinquish his U.S. citizenship.
+...
+In his application for the Mexican passport in 1975, the Dept. Relaciones Exteriores, demanded that he sign a document of allegiance to Mexico which also contained a renunciation of United States citizenship.
+It was not signed in the U.S. Embassy nor was it signed in front of a U.S. Consulate officer.
+Mr. W. was not aware or advised of the implications of signing the document.
+After much protest G. signed it but did not intend to relinquish his U.S. citizenship.

-At the hearing, questioned by his counsel, described as follows what happened when he applied for a certificate of Mexican nationality:
+At the hearing, W., questioned by his counsel, described as follows what happened when he applied for a certificate of Mexican nationality:

-Q Is this your handwriting? /referring to the application for a certificate of Mexican nationality/.
+Q Is this your handwriting? /referring to the application for a certificate of Mexican nationality7.